 File corruption can happen anytime, no matter how hard we try to prevent it.
-However, it’s important to take measures to prevent damage to a database and ensure that databases are properly backed-up in case of corruption.
+However, it’s important to learn and get training to take measures to prevent damage to a database and ensure that databases are properly backed-up in case of corruption.
 We will guide you through how to best avoid the need for recovery and prevent file corruption, to keep you working on the tasks that matter.

 Why Do Files Become Corrupted?